elinevich/k8s_gataway/readme.md

 ```

 Replace IP with the IP address from the previous step.

+## Which API Gateway is right for me?

 This article was created using the following resources:
 [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/),